hengck23/solution-rsna-2024-lumbar-spine/README.md

 output model:
 - <RESULT_DIR>/one-stage-nfn-bugged/pvt_v2_b4-decoder3d-01/
 ```
-- Fixed Models: The bug was fixed last minute, a day before the deadline.
+- Fixed Models: The bug was fixed at the last minute, a day before the deadline.
 We only managed to retrain and use two model weights (fold2,3 out of 5)
 for submission.
 To train the corrected models, run:

 ```